jtsage/X32_Vor/README.md

 Likewise, it takes some amount of time for the UDP packet to arrive - and each packet is timestamped 50ms in the future (by default) - if it arrives after this time, it will be ignored (configurable in VOR).
 If your stream jitters, you can try increasing this time offset.

-## Install (mac)
+## Install (macOS)

+Windows is similar, but Vor does not run on Windows PC's - you still may want to use a windows machine if you need to process the X32 messages on somewhere else - X32Vor can broadcast the Vor packets to a network address other than localhost.

 ### Install Node.js

-1. create `~/.zprofile` if it does not already exist (default mac shell is zsh - if you've changed it, you likely already have a .profile or .bashrc or whatever.)
+create `~/.zprofile` if it does not already exist (default mac shell is zsh - if you've changed it, you likely already have a .profile or .bashrc or whatever.)

 ```shell
 $ touch ~/.zprofile
 ```

-2. install nvm (Node Version Manager)
+install nvm (Node Version Manager)

 ```shell
 $ curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash
 ```

-3. restart the terminal and install node.js
+restart the terminal and install node.js

 ```shell
 $ nvm install 20
 ```

-4. Verify installation
+Verify installation

 ```shell
 $ node -v